mngugi/Walk_Throughs/HackDNA_Fundamentals/PART2/HackDNA-PART2.md

 # Objective

-Bypass access restrictions by manipulating HTTP headers and retrieve the hidden flag endpoint.
+Bypass access restrictions by manipulating HTTP headers and retrieving the hidden flag endpoint.

 ---